qlik-oss/core-website/docs/services/mira.md

 In all modes, except _DNS_ mode, Mira uses label values to determine which ports to use when connecting to the QIX API (websocket) and the `/metrics` endpoint on the Qlik Associative Engine instances.
-By default, Mira looks at the values on the `qix-engine-api-port` and `qix-engine-metrics-port` lables.
+By default, Mira looks at the values on the `qix-engine-api-port` and `qix-engine-metrics-port` labels.
 You can change these label values by using the environment variables `MIRA_ENGINE_API_PORT_LABEL` and `MIRA_ENGINE_METRICS_PORT_LABEL` respectively.